 If art tickles your fancy, you can find monthly art walks alive with community participation, and galleries bursting at the seams with talented local Maine artists’ work.
-See hand-crafted furniture and stained glass at the Reinholt Fine Art Gallery and Furniture Studio in Kingfield, or peruse the fine art exhibits and original vintage prints at Frost Farm Gallery in Norway.
+See hand-crafted furniture, home furnishings, and accessories at Sugarwood Gallery in downtown Farmington or peruse the fine art exhibits and original vintage prints at Frost Farm Gallery in Norway.

 The Lakes and Mountains are abundant with cultural gems and thriving art communities that will keep you enthralled, amused, and counting down the days until you can return to experience it all over again.
 Whether you are a history buff, an amateur art collector, or someone who just enjoys a great theater production, there’s no denying entertainment here is plentiful.